apollographql/apollo-server/packages/apollo-server-lambda/README.md

 #### 5. Deploy the API

-The will create the Lambda Function and API Gateway for GraphQL.
+This will create the Lambda Function and API Gateway for GraphQL.
 We use the stack-name `prod` to mean production but any stack name can be used.

 ```
 aws cloudformation deploy \